How to password-protect a ZIP file on Mac

 You're done!
 Remember your password because there's no "forgot password" option here.
 This method has the right to live if you need to encrypt one or two archives.
 But if you have a lot of files and protecting them is your routine, there are better ways to go than the Terminal.

-Create encrypted archives on a Mac in seconds
+#2.
+How to create encrypted archives on a Mac in seconds with Archiver

-When it comes to third-party archive protection tools, Archiver is probably the fastest and the easiest.
+When it comes to third-party archive protection tools, Archiver is probably the fastest and the easiest, and definitely one of my favorites.

 Here's how to password-protect a ZIP file on a Mac using Archiver: